astronomy-commons/lsdb/docs/tutorials/dask-cluster-tips.rst

 --------------

 Dask output logs and Dask Dashboard are both great ways to monitor and debug the pipeline.
-Dashboard is being run automatically by Dask.
+The dashboard is run automatically by Dask.
 Typically, the dashboard would be accessible at `<http://127.0.0.1:8787/status>`_, but if port 8787 is already in use, Dask will automatically choose a different port.